 During the Revolutionary War, Coryell’s Ferry served as an outpost and crossing point for General George Washington and his troops.
-Before the Battle of Monmouth in the summer of 1778, the Colonial Army camped in an orchard at the corner of Bridge and Union Streets.
-Washington and his fellow officers were quartered at the Holcombe Farm.
+Before the Battle of Monmouth in the summer of 1778, Washington and his fellow officers were quartered at the Holcombe Farm.

 Coryell’s 1,016 acre estate was divided among his four sons at his death in 1748.
 By the beginning of the 19th century, the property had been subdivided by his heirs.
 In 1802, Coryell Street was laid out and lots were sold.
 In 1812, a wooden bridge was constructed across the Delaware River and Bridge Street was laid out.
 Some of Lambertville’s earliest houses, including the Marshall House, are located on Bridge Street.
 In 1812, Captain John Lambert built a stone tavern and inn on Bridge Street, which today is a beautifully restored inn, The Lambertville House.